wenleicao/wenleicao.github.io/_posts/2019-10-30-D3_and_React_in_Github_page.md

 ---

 Let us say, you create some javascript data visualization somewhere and you would like it show in Github page site.
 Is it possible?
+The following is Massachusetts county map, I created with D3 and react in javascript.
+The legend is interactive if you hover mouse over it.

 <html>
   <head>